izaanjahangir/MaintenyNoteTest/README.md

 # Mainteny Note Test

 This repository contain the test project for Mainteny interview process.
-This project is only configured and test for android devices
+This project is only configured and tested for android devices

 ## Getting Started
 Before running this project, make sure you have React Native and Android Development environment already setup.